 The proposed section is an adaptation of consolidation provisions in the California and Georgia statutes.
-CAL.
-CIVIL CODE §1281.3 (West 1997); GA.
-CODE ANN. § 9-9-6 (1996).
+Cal.
+Civil Code §1281.3 (West 1997); Ga.
+Code Ann. § 9-9-6 (1996).
 It gives courts discretion to consolidate separate arbitration proceedings in the presence of multiparty disputes involving common issues of fact or law.
 Like those provisions, the section manifests a strong policy favoring consolidating provisions involving common issues of law and fact, "efficient settling of private disputes, judicial economy, and the avoidance of contrary results.
 See Garden Grove Community Church v.
 Pittsburgh-Des Moines Steel Co., 140 Cal.
 App.3d 251, 262, 191 Cal.
 Rptr.
 15 (1983).

-The provision also embodies the fundamental principle of judicial respect for the preservation and enforcement of the terms of agreements to arbitrate.
-Thus, if the respective arbitration provisions all agree upon a common method by which arbitrators or another tribunal would make the decision to consolidate the arbitration proceedings, the court is required to refer the consolidation issue to that tribunal.
-Similarly, if all the arbitration agreements incorporate a common arbitrator selection method (such as the list selection method commonly employed by the American Arbitration Association), the court should defer to such a method.
+Like all other sections of the RUAA, however, the provision also embodies the fundamental principle of judicial respect for the preservation and enforcement of the terms of agreements to arbitrate.
+Thus, pursuant to RUAA § 7, if the respective arbitration provisions all agree upon a common method by which arbitrators or another tribunal would make the decision to consolidate the arbitration proceedings, a court is required to refer the consolidation issue to that tribunal.
+Similarly, if all the arbitration agreements incorporate a common arbitrator selection method (such as the list selection method commonly employed by the American Arbitration Association), the court should defer to such a method in the order to consolidate.